 Anchorage City Election 2024

-Anchorage's by-mail municipal election is Tuesday, April 2.
-On the ballot this year are the office of mayor, three school board seats and nine bonds and propositions.
+Anchorage's regular municipal election was held Tuesday, April 2.
+On the ballot this year were the office of mayor, three school board seats and nine bonds and propositions.
+The mayor's race is now heading to a runoff election, with runoff ballots mailed April 30 and the last day of voting on May 14.

 Ballots must be postmarked on or before election day, or voters may drop them off at a secure drop box or cast votes in-person at select locations.